WeCARe-Workshop/wecare-workshop.github.io/_pages/participate.md

 ## Submission
 Participants are required to submit position papers between two and four pages, not counting references, in the [2019 CHI Extended Abstract template](http://chi2019.acm.org/authors/chi-proceedings-format/#TOC-CHI-Extended-Abstracts-Format).
-The generated PDF should be submitted via (TBD!)
+The generated PDF should be submitted as e-mail to "wecare2020@pm.me". *Please contact is if you do not receive a confirmation e-mail within 24 hours*

 Submissions **need not to be anonymous**.
 However, reviews will be done anonymously.
 Each paper will be reviewed by at least two organizers of this workshop with regard to its contribution to the workshop. **All accepted papers will be published online** before the beginning of the workshop.